rakutentech/android-inappmessaging/CONTRIBUTING.md

 * All Java code must follow [Google's Java Code style](https://google.github.io/styleguide/javaguide.html), the only exception being that annotations on members or classes may be on the same line (no forced line break).

 ## Commit messages
 Each commit message consists of a header, and an optional body and footer.
-The header has a special format that includes a type, a subject and a optional ticket number:
+The header has a special format that includes a type, a subject and an optional ticket number:

 ```
 <type>: <subject> (<ticket-no>)